 Nakauru Fish Market >> Huge Boy Statue >> Tairyomaru Sushi Shop >> Sakaisuidoo Bridge >> “Man-Lady Rocks” (男女岩) >> Miho Shrine >> Mihonoseki Lighthouse >> Direx Discount Supermarket >> The Mizuki Shigeru Road >> Aeon Mall Hiezu >> DIO Discount Supermarket

-DAY 8: AN ADRENALINE-PUMPING HIKE UP MOUNT DAISEN
+DAY 8: A SCARY HIKE UP MOUNT DAISEN

 Another reason why we traveled all the way to this lesser-visited region was to hike up Mount Daisen.
 This 1731m-tall mountain is one of Japan’s 100 famous mountains.